nemanja-stanarevic/gmail-api-scala-client/README.md

 Project is under heavy development.
 Test suite remains to be completed as well as code documentation.

+Pull requests, code reviews, comments and questions are all appreciated.

 COMPLETED:
 * OAuth API
 * Labels API